Generic Name: cobicistat, elvitegravir, emtricitabine, and tenofovir (koe BIK i stat, EL vi TEG ra vir, EM trye SYE ta been, and ten OF oh vir)

 Take with food.

 Use Genvoya regularly to get the most benefit.
+Your disease may become resistant if you miss doses.
 Do not change your dose or medication schedule without your doctor's advice.
 Get your prescription refilled before you run out of medicine completely.
 Every person with HIV or AIDS should remain under the care of a doctor.

 While using Genvoya, your blood may need to be tested often.
 Your bone density and kidney or liver function may also need to be tested.